 History lesson: This is the site of the Charles Lindbergh baby kidnapping trial of 1932.
 The conviction of the kidnapper was aided by Madison, WI, resident Arthur Koehler, who lived in our neighborhood.
 With his research on wood types, done at Madison’s Forest Products Lab, he was able to lead the investigation to the kidnapper via a ladder.
 This is loosely explained here: https://en.m.wikipedia.org/wiki/Lindbergh_kidnapping

 We also explored Lambertville, full of interesting shops and historic buildings, and had a great lunch at Lambertville Station overlooking the D & R canal.

 We then enjoyed a Covid novelty, the walktail

-(walking cocktail) while strolling through storied Rittenhouse Square.
+(walking cocktail), while strolling through storied Rittenhouse Square.
 Many thanks to the many small, special businesses that stayed afloat during a pandemic by being extra creative!

 Philadephia's Rittenhouse Square, one of five original squares planned by city founder William Penn in the late 17th century.
 One Liberty Place, 1985, is in the background, designed by architect Helmut Jahn.
 It was the first skyscraper in Philadelphia, ending an agreement in the city that no building would be taller than City Hall.
 More about that here.
 Our city, Madison, WI, has a rule sort of like that which allows the state capitol to remain the center of attention in the cityscape.